davinci26/Decentralized-Lottery/README.md

  A crucial observation towards this optimization is that while it ensures a true random seed it suffers from other disadvantages.
 Namely, in order to execute the lottery function it is required to iterate over the users twice instead of once.
 As a result the gas associated with executing this function doubles as well.

+ You can see my article on randomness on Ethereum [here](https://www.vfahub.com/blockchain-obstacles-solutions/)

  ## Disclaimer ##

  This implementation tries to avoid obvious security leaks such as re-entrancy attacks and under/overflows.
 However, the contract has only been locally tested.